 3 Closed session Include a summary of the proposal for the closed session arrangements.
-Two days of meetings should be allowed for.
+One and half to two days of meetings should be allowed for.
 Include details of what is planned for simultaneous interpretation.
-4 Public events Hosts are not obliged to run a public conference but may choose to do so.
-If a public conference is part of the proposal please explain your plans.
+4 Public events (Open Session) Hosts are not obliged to run a public event (often referred to as the 'Open Session') but may choose to do so.
+If a public event is part of the proposal, please explain your plans.
 It is not necessary to name particular themes, topics or speakers.
 However, it would be helpful to outline details such as the planned duration, whether the event will be a single stream or multi-stream conference, and approximately how many sessions/panels/speakers might be anticipated.
-Hosts that do not themselves plan to run a public conference may nonetheless facilitate the efforts of a third party to run a major public conference on days before or after the closed session (not billed as the International Conference but benefitting from its presence).
-If such a conference is part of your proposal please explain your plans and whether any commitments in principle have been obtained from third parties.
+Hosts that do not themselves plan to run a public conference (Open Session) may nonetheless facilitate the efforts of a third party to run a major public conference on days before or after the closed session (not billed as the GPA Annual Meeting but benefitting from its presence).
+If such an event is part of your proposal, please explain your plans and whether any commitments in principle have been obtained from third parties.
 5 Side events Explain any plans to promote or facilitate side events.
-There is usually interest from other organisations and groups (e.g. civil society and other networks) in holding small side events.
-It is not the host's responsibility to organise such events but their viability may depend upon some facilitation (e.g. to provide rooms for non-commercial events).
+There is usually interest from other organisations and groups (e.g. civil society and other networks) in holding side-events of between 10 - 100 people.
+It is not the host's responsibility to organise such events, but their viability may depend upon some facilitation (e.g. to provide rooms for non-commercial events).